venasolutions/bosk/docs/guide.md

 `StateTreeNode` is a marker interface you use to indicate that your class can be stored in a bosk.
 It has no functionality.

-A node's contents are defined by the names and types of its constructor's arguments.
-Each argument must have a corresponding getter method with the same name, taking no arguments, and returning the same type.
-(These conventions are compatible with `record` types, which are encouraged.)

 `Entity` is a `StateTreeNode` that has a method `id()` returning an `Identifier`.
 Certain objects in a bosk are required to be entities:
 - The root object
 - Any `Catalog` entry

+A node's contents are defined by the names and types of its constructor's arguments.
+Each argument must have a corresponding getter method with the same name, taking no arguments, and returning the same type.
+(These conventions are compatible with `record` types, which are encouraged.)

 ##### `Catalog`

 A `Catalog` is an immutable ordered set of `Entity` objects of a particular type.
 A `Catalog` field establishes a one-to-many parent/child relationship between nodes.

+Outside of a state tree, `Catalog` also doubles as a handy immutable collection data structure.
 Entities can be added or removed by calling the `with` and `without` methods, respectively.
 The `with` operation is an "upsert" operation that replaces an entry if one already exists with a matching ID; otherwise, it adds the new entry to the end.
 The `without` operation removes the entry with a given ID, leaving the remaining objects in the same order; if there is no such entry, the operation has no effect.

-Because catalogs _contain_ their entries, the entries can be retrieved or iterated without a `ReadContext`.
+Because `Ctalog` objects _contain_ their entries, the entries can be retrieved or iterated without a `ReadContext`.

 ##### `Listing`

 A `Listing` is an ordered set of references to nodes in a particular `Catalog` referred to as the listing's _domain_.
 A `Listing` establishes a one-to-many reference relationship between nodes.

-A listing entry carries no information besides its existence.
-A `Reference` to a listing entry is of type `Reference<ListingEntry>` and, if the entry exists, it always has the value `LISTING_ENTRY`. (`ListingEntry` is a unit type.)
+The `Listing` object does not contain its entries; rather, it references entries contained in the domain `Catalog` in the bosk.
+This means you need a `ReadContext` to access the referenced objects themselves.

 Just as a `Reference` points to a node that may or may not exist, the entities pointed to by a `Listing` may or may not exist within the domain catalog;
 that is, an entry can be added to a `Listing` even if the corresponding `Catalog` entry does not exist.

+Formally speaking, a listing entry carries no information besides its existence.
+A `Reference` to a listing entry is of type `Reference<ListingEntry>` and, if the entry exists, it always has the value `LISTING_ENTRY`. (`ListingEntry` is a unit type.)

 ##### `SideTable`

 A `SideTable` is an ordered map from nodes in a particular `Catalog`, referred to as the `SideTable`'s _domain_, to some specified type of node.
 A `SideTable` allows you to associate additional information with entities without adding fields to those entities.

+The `SideTable` object does not contain its keys, but _does_ contain its values.
+The keys are contained in the domain `Catalog` in the bosk.
+This means you need a `ReadContext` to access the referenced key objects themselves.
+Accessing the value objects, on the other hand, does not require a `ReadContext`.

 ##### `Phantom`